 If you want to deploy App-V 5 virtual applications with Configuration Manager, all three files must be present in the same folder when you create the App-V 5 deployment type.
 If there are multiple files in the folder, Configuration Manager will use the most recent.

-For more information, see your App-V 5 documentation.
+For more information, see your About App-V 5.0 dynamic configuration.

 App-V local interaction

 In some application deployment scenarios, applications are installed locally on client computers, and other applications are deployed as virtual applications to the same client computer.
 By default, the applications that were locally installed cannot see or communicate directly with virtualized applications.
 This is the intended behavior of the application isolation that App-V provides.
 Local interaction is a feature of the App-V Client that you can enable for each application to allow locally installed applications that run on a client computer to see and communicate with virtualized applications.
 Configuration Manager and App-V fully support local interaction.

 For more information about the App-V local interaction feature, see your App-V documentation.